 Anselm Voigts - VAN President (2008-2014)|

 Anselm Voigts was born in Windhoek on 19 October 1953.
 He qualified as a Veterinarian at the Faculty of Veterinary Science, Onderstepoort in June 1980.
 Since December 1980 he is working at the Windhoek Veterinary Clinic, since 1983 as partner in this practice.
-He was a exco member of the Veterinary Council of Namibia 1996 - 1999 and again since 2008, and an exco member of the Veterinary Association of Namibia since 2008.
+He was an exco member of the Veterinary Council of Namibia 1996 - 1999 and again from 2008 till 2014, and an exco member of the Veterinary Association of Namibia since 2008.
+Since 2012 he is the President of VAN.
 He is married to Heilwig with 3 children, Corinna, Désirée and Roland.
-Other interests include horse riding, mainly show jumping.Baby Kaurivi - VAN Vice-President (2009-2014)
+Other interests include farming and horse riding.Sandra Götte - VAN Exco Secretary (2013-2015)

-Dr Baby Kaurivi-Katunahange is a Chief Veterinarian in Windhoek.
+Dr. Baby Kaurivi-Katunahange is a Veterinary Lecturer at the newly established School of Veterinary Medicine under the University of Namibia.
 She obtained a BSc (Biology) degree at UNAM with the intention of becoming a biologist.
-But working as Veterinary Technician at Central Veterinary Laboratory (CVL) has inspired her to become a Veterinarian instead.
+But working as Veterinary Technician at Central Veterinary Laboratory (CVL) after her studies has inspired her to become a Veterinarian instead.
 She has completed a BVSc. degree at the University of Zimbabwe in 2004.
-Dr Kaurivi then went on to complete a master degree (MVetStudies) at the University of Sydney, Australia in 2009, with majors in Advanced Reproduction Technologies.
+Dr. Kaurivi then went on to complete a master degree (MVetStudies) at the University of Sydney, Australia in 2009, majoring in Ruminant Advanced Reproduction Technologies.
+She has been employed in the State Veterinary Services in various capacities for 10 years before she joined the University in 2014.
 She is the current OIE Animal Welfare Focal Point for Namibia.
 She is passionate about animal health teaching to farmers and artificial breeding.
-Dr Kaurivi has a columns “The Village Vet” in a weekly local newspaper The Villager where she writes about animal health, welfare and farmers practises especially for village farmers.
-She has been an EXCO for the last 4years.
+Dr. Kaurivi has a columns “The Village Vet” in a weekly local newspaper The Villager, where she writes about animal health, production, reproduction and welfare issues especially for village farmers.
+She has been an EXCO for the last 5years invarious capacities and has been re-elected as the Vice President.
 She is married to Asser Katunahange and is raising two sons Puna and Muza.

 Rainer Hubertus Hassel - VAN Treasurer (2008-2010) Rainer was born in Windhoek on the 20th of July 1952.
 He obtained his BVSc degree from the Veterinary Faculty of the University of Pretoria in 1977.
 He worked as a State Veterinarian in Keetmanshoop, Omaruru and Windhoek from 1978 until the end of 1982.
 From January 1983 until September 2007 he was in private practice in Windhoek (mixed practice).
 In October 2007 he was appointed as animal health consultant by AGRA CO-OPERATIVE Limited.
 He is married to Gisela with two sons, Michael and Joachim.
 Since 1982 Rainer served uninterruptedly on the executive committee of VAN, previously SWA Branch of the South African Veterinary Association.
 Rainer has retained the position of Treasurer on Exco.
 He served as the President from 2002-2006 and as vice-president and treasurer before that.
-He was an elected member of the Veterinary Council of Namibia from 1987 until 1996, and was again elected on to Council in August 2008.
-He is the current president of Council.
-For the past twelve years he served on the Technical Committee of the Sam Nujoma Endowment Fund for the Promotion of Science, Mathematics and Technology and was recently appointed by the Minister of Health and Social Services as a member of the Namibian Medicines Regulatory Council.
-Professionally he has a specific interest in rabies in Namibia, especially the phenomenon of kudu rabies.
-His private interests include hunting and collecting model railroads.Shepherd Sajeni - VAN Exco Member (2009-2014)
+He was an elected member of the Veterinary Council of Namibia from 1987 until 1996, and was again elected on to Council in August 2008, 2011 and 2014.
+In terms of new veterinary legislation – the Veterinary and Veterinary Para-professions Act 1 of 2013 - he currently holds the position of Chairperson of the Namibian Veterinary Council.
+In this capacity he also serves on the Steering Committee for the Bachelor of Veterinary Medicine and Diploma in Animal Health at the University of Namibia.
+For twelve years he served on the Technical Committee of the Sam Nujoma Endowment Fund for the Promotion of Science, Mathematics and Technology.
+In August 2009 he was appointed by the Minister of Health and Social Services as a member of the Namibia Medicines Regulatory Council (NMRC) and again in 2012 for a term that will end in 2015.
+He is currently the Chairperson of the Veterinary Medicines Committee of the NMRC.
+Professionally he has a specific interest in rabies in Namibia, especially the phenomenon of rabies in kudu.
+His private interests include hunting, clay target shooting and collecting model railroads.Shepherd Sajeni - VAN Exco Member (2009-2014)

 Shepherd was born in Harare, Zimbabwe on the 15th of March 1979.
 He obtained his BVSc degree from the Veterinary Faculty of the University of Zimbabwe in 2003.
 After a brief stint in private practice in Harare he moved to Namibia and has been in private practice in Windhoek since.
 He works at Windhoek Veterinary Clinic where he has expressed special interest in surgical work.
 Shepherd lives with his partner, Marcia and their daughter Lesita.
 He has served on Exco since 2007 and took up the role of the Exco member in charge of CPD and Related Events.
 His private interests include playing and watching soccer.Elvira Kleber - VAN Exco Member (2008-2010 and 2012-2014)